Dayton–Wright Brothers Airport: History

+Planning to create a joint economic development district began in March 2004.
+A 12,000 sqft hangar was under construction at the airport in January 2005.
+Two months later, the airport was rezoned from agricultural and light industrial to airport to allow for increased commercial services.

+A proposal to move Austin Pike at the north end of the airport slightly farther from the end of the runway was made in March 2008.
+In 2009, the airport received $150,000 to conduct a pavement management study.
+In February 2010, the city announced it would open proposals for commercial development on 150 acre of land at the airport later that month.
+However, a fatal crash the at the start of the next month brought criticism from the community.
+The airport began holding an event called Runway Fest in 2012.
+It was again proposed in September 2014 that the since-renamed Austin Boulevard be relocated further north to accommodate a potential 500 ft runway extension.

+The Connor Group built a 17,000 sqft hangar at the airport in 2018.
+Planned construction of two new approximately 7,200 sqft hangars was announced in 2019.
+A developer agreed to purchase 170 acre of airport property in August 2020.
+In 2022, the airport received over $1 million from the Federal Aviation Administration to complete infrastructure upgrades.
+Funds were focused on mitigating wildlife hazards at the airport.
+A new private hangar was under construction in December 2024.
+Higher Ground Helicopters submitted a zoning request in May 2026 to build an 8,000 sqft hangar.

 Facilities and aircraft

 Dayton–Wright Brothers Airport covers an area of 541 acre which contains one asphalt paved runway (2/20) measuring 5,000 x 100 ft (1,524 x 30 m).
 The airport has instrument landing facilities, but does not have a control tower.

 For the 12-month period ending September 8, 2022, the airport had 38,690 aircraft operations, an average of 106 per day: 98% general aviation (48% general aviation local, 45% general aviation itinerant), 2% air taxi, and <1% military.
 This is less than half of the 89,000 aircraft operations the airport had in 2016.
 In 2022, there were 73 aircraft based at this airport: 49 single-engine and 10 multi-engine airplanes as well as 7 jets and 7 helicopters.

 The airport facilities also include a runway equipped with a partial precision approach consisting of a localizer (LOC), approach lighting system (MALS), runway lighting (MIRL) and a visual approach slope indicator (VASI), 68 T-hangars, 6 conventional hangars, 5000 sqft. maintenance facility and 9600 sqft administration building.

 The airport has a fixed-base operator that offers fuel, general maintenance, courtesy transportation, a conference room, a crew lounge, snooze rooms, and more.

-Multiple new hangars were built at the airport in 2021 to accommodate more aircraft parking and incentivise more aircraft to be based at the airport.

-In 2009, the airport received $150,000 to conduct a pavement management study.
-In 2022, the airport received over $1 million from the Federal Aviation Administration to complete infrastructure upgrades.
-Funds were focused on mitigating wildlife hazards at the airport.

-Attractions

-The airport is home to a number of airshows each year.
-It holds a World War II-style airshow that features vintage warbirds such as the Boeing B-17 Flying Fortress, Consolidated B-24 Liberator, Curtiss P40 Warhawk, North American B-25 Mitchell, and P-51 Mustang.

-The airport previously hosted a Runway Fest where community members and children could listen to live music, get their faces painted, use a bouncy castle, interact with aircraft, and take airplane rides.

 On the airport grounds is a replica of the Wright brothers' Huffman Prairie hangar, containing a museum and replica Wright B Flyer.
 The museum is open to the public during limited hours.